Nick Scoville: Research

-Scoville's research interests include interstellar molecular clouds and star formation activity within these clouds, interacting ultraluminous-infrared galaxies and active galactic nuclei.
-He led the Cosmic Evolution Survey (COSMOS) that is among the best studied fields in extragalactic astronomy and one of the largest galaxy surveys executed by the Hubble Space Telescope.
+Scoville's research interests include interstellar molecular clouds and star formation activity within these clouds, interacting ultraluminous infrared galaxies (ULIRGs) and active galactic nuclei.
+He led the Cosmic Evolution Survey (COSMOS).
+The COSMOS field is among the best-studied fields in extragalactic astronomy and one of the largest galaxy surveys executed by the Hubble Space Telescope.

-Scoville's major research investigations include : first mapping of CO emission in the Galactic plane and discovery of the 5 kpc molecular gas ring (with Phil Solomon); first theoretical analysis of line photon trapping in the molecular emission lines (with Solomon); first recognition that the molecular gas cloud were self-gravitating (rather than being galactic spiral arms); theory of mass-loss winds from red giant stars and their molecular emission lines (with Peter Godreich); the UMass-Stonybrook galactic CO survey (with Dave Sanders, Phil Solomon and Dan Clemens), the UMass extragalactic CO survey (with Judy Young and students); High Resolution IR spectroscopy (with Don Hall, Susan Kleinman and Steve Ridgway); observations and theoretical modelling of Ultra Luminous IR galaxies and the evolution of starburst galaxies to quasars (with Dave Sanders, Colin Norman and others); imaging of local ULIRG galaxies and the Galactic Center with the Hubble Space Telescope NICMOS camera (with Roger Thompson, Aaron Evans and Susan Stolovy); founder and leader of the Cosmic Evolution Evolution Survey (COSMOS); and the evolution of interstellar gas and dust in galaxies from z = 0.1 to 5 (with the COSMOS team).
+Scoville's major research investigations include: first mapping of CO emission in the Galactic Plane and discovery of the 5 kpc molecular gas ring (with Phil Solomon); first theoretical analysis of line photon trapping in the molecular emission lines (with Solomon); first recognition that molecular gas clouds were self-gravitating (rather than being galactic spiral arms); theory of mass-loss winds from red giant stars and their molecular emission lines (with Peter Godreich); the UMass-Stonybrook galactic CO survey (with Dave Sanders, Phil Solomon and Dan Clemens), the UMass extragalactic CO survey (with Judy Young and students); High Resolution IR spectroscopy (with Don Hall, Susan Kleinman and Steve Ridgway); observations and theoretical modelling of ULIRGs and the evolution of starburst galaxies to quasars (with Dave Sanders, Colin Norman and others); imaging of local ULIRGs and the Galactic Center with the Hubble Space Telescope NICMOS camera (with Roger Thompson, Aaron Evans and Susan Stolovy); founder and leader of the COSMOS collaboration; and the evolution of interstellar gas and dust in galaxies from z = 0.1 to 5 (with the COSMOS collaboration).

 Scoville's main hobby outside astronomy is steel sculptural design and construction and welding.
 He also works on the Hubble Heritage Project, and the Cosmic Evolution Survey a multi-wavelength deep-field study of galaxies in the early universe.